 Better drawings can only be drawn if the draftsperson understands the specifications according to the preferences of the inventor.
 Ideally, the draftsperson has to meet the following technical specifications:

 - Submission medium: Submission of drawings need to be from paper to digital media, according to its shape and size specifications.
-There are a lot of specifications, such as the size, thickness, flexibility of sheets, etc. that all has to be followed.
+There are many specifications, such as the size, thickness, flexibility of sheets, etc. that all have to be followed.

 - Mode of creation: The quality of the drawing depends upon the skill of the draftsperson.
-It is better and reliable to use CADD files, which save efforts of the draftsperson from creating images from the scratch.
-It is easier to use a software for creating drawings because you just need to feed the specifications and drawings.
-Creation of them can be using drag and drop, also, modification, duplicity and reusing can be also there.
+It is better and reliable to use CADD files, which save efforts of the draftsperson from creating images from scratch.
+It is easier to use software for creating drawings because you need to feed the specifications and drawings.
+Creation of them can be using drag and drop; also, modification, duplicity, and reusing can also be there.

 PCT Application Special Case

-- Special case for PCT applications: PCT specifically states that enclosing of drawings must only be wherever necessary for the understanding of the invention.
+- Particular case for PCT applications: PCT states explicitly that enclosing of drawings must only be wherever necessary for the understanding of the invention.
 The requirement of drawings is especially for mechanical and electrical inventions; whereas, for inventions from the chemical industry, there will be no benefit of representing chemicals through drawings.